eddysolo/ELITE/README.md

 python Test_DCE_ResNet.py
 ```

-- This script uses a real undersampled DCE image series reconstructed with 2 spokes as an input (`GRASP_real_lowRes_BC23_slice69.mat`).
+- The script uses a real undersampled DCE image series reconstructed with 2 spokes as an input (`GRASP_real_lowRes_BC23_slice69.mat`).
-- The output is saved as `GRASP_pred_lowRes_BC23_slice69.mat`, containing the reconstructed image series with reduced streak artifacts while maintaining contrast dynamics.
+- The script will output a DCE image series with reduced streak artifacts while maintaining contrast dynamics ('GRASP_pred_lowRes_BC23_slice69.mat`).

 ## Run ELITE framework with ResNet output

-ResNet output image series is read by 'TWIX_2_GRASP_seg_main.m' by setting flags.highRes parameter to True.
-ResNet image series output will go through basis estimation, and in the end result in high spatial and temporal resolution final image series with a 1-second (2 spokes) temporal resolution and 144 time frames.
+ResNet output image series ('GRASP_pred_lowRes_BC23_slice69.mat') can be found under 'data' folder and can loaded by 'TWIX_2_GRASP_seg_main.m' by setting flags.highRes parameter to True (inside `loadingGraspParams.m`).
+The ResNet image series output will go through a quick basis estimation, which will then be used for the reconstruction of a high spatial and temporal resolution final image series with a 1-second (2 spokes) temporal resolution and 144 time frames.

 ## Citation